Discover the Breathtaking Native Canopy Walk in Whangārei’s AH Reed Memorial Park

 Picnic Areas Designated

-You'll find designated picnic areas conveniently situated along the Hatea River walkway, within AH Reed Memorial Park, and near the stunning Whangarei Falls.
-These spots offer a perfect blend of scenic views and accessibility, ensuring you can enjoy a delightful meal surrounded by nature.
+You’ll find designated picnic areas along the Hatea River walkway, within AH Reed Memorial Park, and near the stunning Whangarei Falls.
+These spots blend scenic beauty with accessibility.

-With easy access from multiple car parks like Whareora Road and Mair Park, you'll be able to set up your picnic without hassle.
+With easy access from car parks like Whareora Road and Mair Park, setting up your picnic is straightforward, allowing more time to enjoy the natural surroundings.

-As for picnic essentials, don't forget to pack a blanket, some delicious snacks, and perhaps a few games for entertainment.
-You can also take a refreshing dip in nearby freshwater swimming holes or explore well-maintained walking tracks that lead you through lush native bush.
+Pack essentials like a blanket, tasty snacks, and games for entertainment.
+You can also enjoy nearby freshwater swimming holes or explore the walking tracks through native bush.

-While enjoying your time, keep an eye out for the local wildlife, including beautiful birds and ancient kauri trees.
+While relaxing, watch for local wildlife, including beautiful birds and ancient kauri trees, adding to the charm of your outdoor experience.

 Historical Significance of the Forest